-- To ferment the salami, I hang my salsmi on “S” hooks and keep them for 3 days in a room temperature (65 to 75°F) to keep the salami links warm and moist.
+- To ferment the salami, I hang my salami on “S” hooks and keep them for 3 days at a room temperature (65 to 75°F) to keep the salami links warm and moist.
 I put humidifier under the hanging salami to prevent the casings from hardening.
 Keep your sausages hanging at room temperature (65 to 80°F) for two to three days.

 - Now it is drying process, hang the salami in a place that is about 50°F to 60°F with about 60 to 75% humidity, so I advise to put and adjust a humidifier under the salami links.
 Keep the salami hanged from 7 to 10 weeks to complete the drying process.